SilvijaZ/48-grupe-html-ufo/README.md

 ## :running: Would you like to run this project locally?

-Open terminal and follow my instructure:
+Open terminal and follow my instruction:

 1) Clone repository: